 Our examination results this summer are predicted to further improve from last year and I know you will join with me in wishing all the students well and in thanking Mr Millar and his staff for all their hard work in preparing them.

 OFSTED has recognised SCWA as “good” but nothing short of “outstanding” is our aim and you can be sure that I and my follow governors will strive to support and challenge the academy towards achieving this objective.

 On 1st September 2014 we joined the very successful, Leigh Academies Trust with an interesting ‘extra dimension’ of the sponsorship of the Stationers’ Livery Company.
 Please do visit the academy web site and there is a link to the Company site or click here (www.stationers.org), where you can find out about the Company and its educational work.

 As a Stationer myself, I can tell you that our 900 strong membership is enthused by the prospect of assisting the academy in its development by providing their time and experience to open the students experience to the world of work and in funding equipment to develop a new digital curriculum, which will start to be delivered in September this year.
-We expect to donate some £500,000 in the academy over 3 years, mostly to fund a new Digital Media Centre which will contain industry standard equipment to photograph, film, design, code, write and produce digital images and words, either for the web or printed.
+We were delighted to donate £500,000 in the academy to fund the Stationers’ Digital Media Centre which contains industry standard equipment to photograph, film, design, code, write and produce digital images and words, either for the web or print.
 This is a huge area for jobs growth and we hope that some of the students will wish to further their studies in these areas and go on to become leaders in these sectors in the future.